haskell-numerics/random-fu/random-source/README.md

-It is better to use the [random](https://hackage.haskell.org/package/random "well maintained") package and the source of randomness.
+This is now **deprecated** and it is better to use the [random](https://hackage.haskell.org/package/random "well maintained") package as the source of randomness.

 Here's what you might have written before: